devmount/faster-php/README.md

 # faster-php ⚡

 Different approaches to improve PHP script performance.
-For discussion or additional methods [create an issue](https://github.com/devmount/faster-php/issues/new) or comment on the corresponding [DEV article](https://dev.to/devmount/massively-boost-your-php-script-performance-3d71) (soon to be published).
+For discussion or additional methods [create an issue](https://github.com/devmount/faster-php/issues/new) or comment on the corresponding [DEV article](https://dev.to/devmount/massively-boost-your-php-script-performance-3d71).

 ## Get started